System Planning & Coordination

 This means services to end homelessness should not require income, good credit or rental history, clear criminal history or sobriety.

 As an update, the community created a 3 Year Action Plan to reach our main goals of ending homelessness for Veterans, ending chronic homelessness, ending homelessness for families and youth, and laying the path to end homelessness for all.
-You can read the full plan here, or check our progress on the plan in this report.
+You can read the full plan here: CoC Strategic Plan Final, or check our progress on the plan in this 2018 update.

 See how we are doing in our progress toward ending homelessness.